artiya4u/Dat3Bot/chrome_extension/README.md

 ## Getting Start

-- Run the API on port 8000 using command `python -m uvicorn api:app --reload --port 8000` or build a docker image as `docker build --tag dat3bot:latest .` and run it as `docker run -d -p 8000:8000 dat3bot:latest`.
+- Run the API on port 8000 using command `python -m uvicorn api:app --reload --host 0.0.0.0 --port 8000` or build a docker image as `docker build --tag dat3bot:latest .` and run it as `docker run -d -it -p 8000:8000 dat3bot:latest`.
 First request will take a while to load the model weights.
   Can try the API with curl:

 ```shell